 Agile Business Analysis

-This two-day course will demonstrate how to identify and craft effective user stories.
-Attendees will participate in hands-on activities to learn how to identify stakeholders, define the project’s vision, model user roles, write user stories and acceptance criteria, refine the stories in preparation for devleoping them and utilize user stories to plan releases and iterations.
+This two-day course provides essential information for business analysts to be successful on agile projects.
+Attendees will participate in hands-on activities to learn how to define the project’s vision, model user roles, write user stories and acceptance criteria, prioritize the user stories, refine the stories in preparation for developing them and utilize user stories to plan releases and iterations.